tkasarla/tkasarla.github.io/resources.md

 --------------------------------------------------------------------------------

-Text me on [twitter](https://twitter.com/tkasarla_) if you want me to add links you found useful here!
+Text me on [twitter](https://twitter.com/tkasarla_) if you want me to add links here that you found useful!